fideloper/TrustedProxy/readme.md

 **This branch will not be released until Laravel 5 is released.**

-Laravel 5 has a much nicer system for Middleware.
-This package now makes use of that the Laravel HTTP Kernel.
+Laravel 5 has a much nicer system for Middleware, which this package now takes advantage of.

 New features include:

-1. TrustedProxies are now set as an HTTP Middleware (which makes more logical sense than a ServiceProvider.
-If you're unsure what that means, remember to "Just Trust Fideloper™").
+1. TrustedProxies are now set as in an HTTP Middleware, which makes more logical sense than the previous ServiceProvider.
+If you're unsure what that means, remember to "Just Trust Fideloper™".
 2. You can now set the trusted header names.
 This is useful for proxies that don't use the usual `X-Forwarded-*` headers.
-See [issue #9](https://github.com/fideloper/TrustedProxy/issues/9) and [issue #7](https://github.com/fideloper/TrustedProxy/issues/7) for an example of that with Amazon's ELB.
+See [issue #9](https://github.com/fideloper/TrustedProxy/issues/9) and [issue #7](https://github.com/fideloper/TrustedProxy/issues/7) for an example and discussion of that.

-To use this along with Laravel 5, run the following from your Laravel 5 project directory:
+To use this with Laravel 5, run the following from your Laravel 5 project directory:

 ```bash
 composer require fideloper/proxy:dev-develop